mdn/content/files/en-us/web/api/element/sethtml/index.md

 - `input`
   - : A string defining HTML to be sanitized.
 - `options` {{optional_inline}}
-  - : A options object with the following optional parameters.
+  - : A options object with the following optional parameters:

      - `sanitizer`
        - : A {{domxref("Sanitizer")}} object, which defines what elements of the input will be sanitized.